NotHarshhaa/kubernetes-learning-path/README.md

 In this Kubernetes learning roadmap, I have added prerequisites and complete **Kubernetes learning path** covering basic to advanced Kubernetes concepts.

-## Kubernetes Certification Coupon
+## Kubernetes Certification Coupon (Cyber Monday Sale is Live 🎉)

-🚀 CKA, CKAD, CKS, or KCNA exam aspirants can save 35% today at https://kube.promo/devops.
+- 🚀  CKA, CKAD, CKS, or KCNA exam aspirants can **save 65%** today using code **CYBER23CC** at https://kube.promo/cyber.
 It is a limited-time offer from the Linux Foundation.

-For the best savings, opt for the CKA + CKS bundle ($320Savings).
-Use code BACKTOSCHOOL35 at https://kube.promo/bundle
+- For the best savings, opt for the CKA + CKS bundle.
+Use code **CYBER23CC** at https://kube.promo/bundle

+🎁 You will also get a free gift with every purchase.

 >Note: You have one year of validity to appear for the certification exam after registration